karllhughes/learn/_posts/2021-05-20-client-onboarding.md

 ### 3. Commit to Specific Topics
 Clients have two options for deciding on the topics they want us to write about:

-1. You can send us a list of proposed topics (usually a headline and short description is enough).
+1. You can send us a list of proposed topics (we have an intake form that will walk you through this).
 2. We can conduct a topic discovery process for you.

 If you have your own topics based on keyword research or conversations with customers, we’ll use them [to create a content plan for you](https://draft.dev/learn/content-plan).
 If you don’t, our topic discovery process is a great option.
-Using search engine keyword research, we’ll define multiple topic clusters and topics that will help you **increase organic search engine traffic** to your blog.
+Using search engine keyword or community-based research, we’ll define multiple topic clusters and topics that will help you **increase traffic** to your content.

-Our topic discovery process typically takes a week and requires very little input from you, so it will save you a lot of time if you’re not already familiar with building [topic clusters](/learn/topic-clusters).
+Our topic discovery process typically takes a week and requires just a bit more input from you, so it will save you a lot of time if you’re not already familiar with building [topic clusters](/learn/topic-clusters).

 ### 4. Approve Briefs and Outlines
 With topics in hand, we’ll create detailed briefs and outlines for each piece.
 By breaking down each post and detailing the exact expectations before we start writing, we can ensure that expectations are clear for our writers and editors.